uibcdf/Study_Group_MMGBSA/README.md

 - The papers' list found in the file 'HISTORY.md' is a tentative guide.
 Week by week the file has to be updated to keep track of the real reading record.

 - This is a private repository.
-Don't by shy sharing ideas and doubts either in the issues board or in the discussions area.
+Don't be shy sharing ideas and doubts either in the issues board or in the discussions area.
 It is good to have a written history of the learning process.

 - Include the bibtex bibliography reference of every read paper in the file 'bibliography.tex'.